choccolatte/react-using-vite/README.md

 # react-using-vite
-A react project and samples made using vite.
+A react project and samples made using the `vite` library.